hasshe/railway-stats/README.md

 - **Profile drawer:** Save personal details for claims, encrypted client-side — including preferred **payout option** (SWISH or SUS).
 - **Payout option selection:** Dropdown in the profile drawer to choose between SWISH and SUS; value is persisted encrypted in localStorage and sent with every claim submission.
 - **Rate limiter:** IP-based protection against abuse.
-- **Admin mode:** Password-protected, enables manual data collection and station management.
+- **Admin mode:** Password-protected, enables manual data collection, date clearing, cache management, and station management.
+The full date picker is available in admin mode (no `today - 1` restriction).
 - **Global exception handling:** Typed exceptions (`StationNotFoundException`, `TripCollectionException`, `ClaimSubmissionException`, `ExternalApiException`) with clean, user-friendly notifications — no raw error messages exposed to the UI.
+- **Dev mode:** Claim submissions are intercepted at the UI layer in dev mode and never reach the service layer — metrics tables are **not** updated for dev claims.

 ---